StevenTraboulay/StockApp.github.io/README.md

     1. g)created a new variable to get open stock price by using open time
     1. h) craeted growth and percentage variables based of open stock price and percentage
 2) API Problem:
-    2. a) the API is limited to 5 calls every 5 mins. and 500 calls a day.
+    2.  the API is limited to 5 calls every 5 mins. and 500 calls a day.
-    2. b) the work around for this is to limit your calls. please be cognizant of this.
+    2.  the work around for this is to limit your calls. please be cognizant of this.

 3) Market Cap value was not coming back with a usable value, or if it did it was too long of a number.
-    3. a) there needed to be a return object in the if statement.
+    3.  there needed to be a return object in the if statement.
-    3. b) adding multiple points of return adds a reference point and lets us have a point for the data so it doesn't get lost.
+    3.  adding multiple points of return adds a reference point and lets us have a point for the data so it doesn't get lost.